MRSA Action UK in the News - July to September 2008 Archive

 Gordon Brown hails cut in MRSA Superbug infections

-Rates of the hospital superbug MRSA have dropped by a thrid in a year meaning the Government target to reduce infections has been met
+Rates of the hospital superbug MRSA have dropped by a third in a year meaning the Government target to reduce infections has been met

 By Rebecca Smith, Medical Editor